Geometric interactions between bricks and $\tau$-rigidity: Geometry of bricks and -rigidity

 At the level of modules, we have $\brick(A) \subseteq \ind(A)$ and $\textit{i}\taurigid(A)\subseteq \ind(A)$.
 For the irreducible components, we get $\Irr^b(A)\subseteq \Irr^i(A)$ and $\Irr^{i\tau}(A) \subseteq \Irr^{i}(A)$, where the first containment holds because each brick component is indecomposable, and the second containment is by definition.
-To motivate the question below and the problems discussed in this section, observe that, in Section \ref{Section:new char. of loc-rep-directed} we showed that, among the three sets $\ind(A)$, $\brick(A)$, and $\textit{i}\taurigid(A)$, two of them are equal if and only if all three are the same.
-Hence, it is natural to ask whether a similar phenomenon holds for the three sets of indecomposable components introduced above.
-More precisely, we ask
+Inspired by the above analogy and our results in Section \ref{Section:new char. of loc-rep-directed}, the following question arises naturally.
+To put this question into perspective, recall that, among the three sets $\ind(A)$, $\brick(A)$, and $\textit{i}\taurigid(A)$, two of them are equal if and only if all three are the same (see Theorem \ref{Thm:new characterization of locally rep-directed}).
+Hence, one can naturally ask if a similar phenomenon holds among the geometric counterparts.

 \textbf{Question:} Among the three sets $\Irr^i(A)$, $\Irr^b(A)$, and $\Irr^{i\tau}(A)$, if two of them are equal, does it necessarily imply that all three sets must be the same?